Retained vs. Contingency

 The biggest advantage of these types of agreements are that they are exclusive (the recruiting company is not shopping your candidates to other companies they are working with).
 In a highly competitive market, where qualified talent is either hard to find or snapped up quickly, this is often the difference between placing a candidate and endless rounds of interviews that never fill a position.

-The second advantage of retained recruiting is that typically, with this type of agreement, the recruiting company is a true extension of the client company’s HR department and hiring staff.
+The second key advantage of retained recruiting is that the recruiting company is a true extension of the client company’s HR department and hiring staff.

 The retained recruiting company takes on a much bigger role than just sourcing candidates.
 As a result, they have in-depth knowledge of the hiring company and its culture.
 This not only saves a tremendous amount of time on candidate screening, but it helps “sell” the position to a wider audience of potential candidates much better so that the overall pool of candidates the hiring company is considering is of much higher quality.